JFJun/uniswap-v2/README.md

 ### Configuring the environment (optional)

-To have the interface default to a different network when a wallet is not connected:
+To have the interface default to a different  when a wallet is not connected:

 1. Make a copy of `.env` named `.env.local`
 2. Change `REACT_APP_NETWORK_ID` to `"{YOUR_NETWORK_ID}"`